rspamd/rspamd/doc/faq.md

 ## General questions
 ### Where get help about rspamd
 The most convenient place for asking questions about rspamd is IRC channel _#rspamd_ in [http://freenode.net](http://freenode.net).
-But you can also check the [support page](https://rspamd.com/support.html)
+For more information you can also check the [support page](https://rspamd.com/support.html)

 ### How to figure out why rspamd process crashed
 Like other programs written in `C` language, the best way to debug these problems is to obtain `core` dump.
 Unfortunately, there is no universal solution suitable for all platforms, however, for FreeBSD and Linux you could do the following.